View Nepal in Detail

 Trek from Sidhing Drive to Pokhara, 2-hour drive

 On the last day, you will trek back to Siding, passing through small villages and woods, where you will board a jeep to return to Pokhara.
 With views of the terraced fields and undulating hills, the descent provides an alternative viewpoint of the terrain.
 Along the drive, your amazing Mardi Himal hike will come to an end as you return to Pokhara.
-If you want a more thrilling and adventurous experience you can try out the Para gliding or Bungee Jumping in Pokhara too.

 Not Satisfied with this Itinerary?